Grzegorz-T/Python_web/README.md

-A website where you can buy/sell virtual stocks from GPW.
+A website where you have virtual money that allows you to buy/sell virtual stocks from GPW.
+It has real time updating stocks and current profit of your investemnt.
+It have also charts to help you look into data of your purchased stocks.